earthcube/geocodes/docs/setup_indexing_with_gleanerio.md

 5. load data to graph using 'nabu'
     6. `./glcon nabu prefix --cfgName gctest`
     7. `./glcon nabu prune --cfgName gctest`
+8. Test data in Graph
+9. Example of how to edit the source
+   8. edit gctest.csv
+   9. regenerate configs
+   10. rerun batch
-6. Run Summarize task.
+10. Run Summarize task.
 This is performance related.

+!!! warn "regenerate"
+if you edit localConfig.yaml, you need to regenerate the configs using `./glcon config generate --cfgName gctest`

 ---

 ## Setup Datastores